Air raids over eastern Syria near Iraqi border kill 6 Iran-backed militants

-BAGHDAD — (AP) — Three overnight airstrikes on eastern Syria Saturday near a strategic border crossing with Iraq killed six Iran-backed militants, two members of Iraqi militia groups told The Associated Press.
+BAGHDAD — (AP) — Three overnight airstrikes on eastern Syria near a strategic border crossing with Iraq killed six Iran-backed militants Saturday, two members of Iraqi militia groups told The Associated Press.

+The group has conducted over a hundred attacks on U.S. positions in Iraq and eastern Syria since the onset of the Israel-Hamas war on Oct.
+7.

-Four of the killed were from Lebanon's powerful Hezbollah group while the other two militants were Syrian, the militants said.
-They spoke on condition of anonymity because they were not cleared to talk to the press.
+Four of the militants killed were from Lebanon's powerful Hezbollah group, while the other two were Syrian, the militia group members said.
 Another two were injured, they added.
+They spoke on condition of anonymity because they were not cleared to speak with journalists.

 Meanwhile, an activist collective that covers news in the area, Deir Ezzor 24, said the airstrikes hit two militant posts and a weapons warehouse that it says was recently stocked with rocket launchers and munitions.

-Elsewhere, Britain-backed opposition war monitor the Syrian Observatory for Human Rights said in addition to the weapons warehouse, the strikes targeted a militants' convoy that had arrived from Iraq to Syria as well as a location where a militia affiliated with Iran’s paramilitary Revolutionary Guard was training.
+Britain-backed opposition war monitor the Syrian Observatory for Human Rights said that in addition to the weapons warehouse, the strikes targeted a militants' convoy that had arrived in Syria from Iraq and a location where a militia affiliated with Iran’s paramilitary Revolutionary Guard was training.

-It added that the strikes killed nine people, three Syrians and six people from other nationalities.
+The monitoring group reported that the strikes killed nine people — three Syrians and six people from other nationalities.

+A U.S. official said the United States did not carry out the strikes.
+The official spoke on condition of anonymity to discuss military operations.

-Washington did not immediately comment on the strike, though it has announced some were planned on Iran-backed militia positions following the surge of attacks over the past two months.
+Washington has confirmed previous strikes on Iran-backed militia positions following the surge of attacks over the past two months.

 President Joe Biden last week ordered the U.S. military to carry out strikes on Iranian-backed Iraqi groups following a rocket attack that wounded three U.S. troops.